lolipoptable/Fire-Fighter-Clothing/README.md

-# Firefighter Clothing Designs created by hagertyh (AKA OperationToonUp)
+# Firefighter Clothing Redesigns created by hagertyh (AKA OperationToonUp)

-Multiple clothing Content Packs from Toontown Online in one zip.
+Multiple clothing Content Packs from Toontown Online created by hagertyh in one zip.
+Original .TTP files can also be viewed on this website: https://firefighterredesigns.webs.com/

 # Information